nice-game-hints/night-of-the-rabbit/02-mousewood/130-river-toll.md

 Give Anja (at the Cafe) the violin teaching flyer you got from the backpack mouse.

 # Gave it
-Get back to the boat.
+Get back to the boat and sail downstream.